MasterNama17083/TheLostDemoHack-Binary/README.md

-# TheLostDemoHack-Binary
+# The Lost Demo
-This hack created by SonicAlex500 and me but it's cancelled hack.
+This binary hack is cancelled but we're going to make decomp port.